 Naturally, you'll want to make the announcement reach everyone quickly.
 Here are two simple options.

 It's always easier if you don't have to start from scratch, so we've prepared these short wedding postponement announcement templates to help you.
 Go ahead and change them up or use them as inspiration as you create something that works with your unique wedding theme.

 "We hope your dancing shoes can wait a little longer; we're postponing our wedding.
-We're still utterly in love, but it's important to us that everyone stays safe.
-We're waiting to celebrate after the coronavirus crisis has passed."
+We're still utterly in love, but we're waiting to celebrate.
+Stay tuned for more news soon!

-"Your health and our health is the highest priority, so we're rescheduling our wedding.
-We'll let you know when we'll be celebrating soon, but for now, please join us in keeping our world safe."
+"We're rescheduling our wedding.
+We'll let you know when we'll be celebrating soon, but for now, please join us in prioritizing love"

 "We’ve made a difficult decision to postpone our wedding.
-This was a heartbreaking decision, but not nearly as heartbreaking as the idea of putting our loved ones at risk.
+This was a heartbreaking decision, but the right choice for us.
 When it comes right down to it, a marriage is a commitment of two people, and a wedding is a party that can be rescheduled, so that is the route we have decided to take.
-Things are changing rapidly and there are still many unknowns but we will be reaching out as soon as we know more.
-In the meantime, hug your loved ones at home!
-Be safe and be well."
+We will be reaching out as soon as we know more.
+In the meantime, be safe and be well."